cmenseau/learning_aws/2_realtime_agenda/README.md

 sam deploy --guided
 ```

+I used CloudFormation to quickly deploy a Lambda and check out CloudFormation abilities.
+However, using Cloud Formation in this way is not a good practice.
+All the components of the app should be managed through IaC to prevent errors related to manual changes in the resources.
+And this is way more simple when working on large systems.

 ## Create Event webapp

 Simple vanilla js webapp to create an event.
 It invokes lambda_function_dynamodb by using Function URL.
-API request with authorization (AWS_IAM) to invoke the Lambda is done through AWS SDK for Javascript.
+API authorization (AWS_IAM) to invoke the Lambda is made through AWS SDK for Javascript.

 ## Realtime Calendar webapp